use-ink/ink-docs/docs/faq/migrating-from-ink-4-to-5.md

 ### How do I find out if a chain is compatible with ink!
 5?

 You can query `contracts::palletVersion()` via the chain state RPCs.
 It has to be `>= 9` for ink!
-5.0 to be compatible, excluding the four functions mentioned above.
+5.0 to be compatible, if you don't use any of the four functions mentioned above.
-For the above mentioned four functions please see the respective sections on this page, we explain how to find out if a chain supports them there.
+For the above mentioned four functions please see the respective sections on this page, there we explain how to find out if a chain supports them there.

 You can use the [polakdot.js app](https://polkadot.js.org/apps/) to do this:
 Developer » Chain State » `contracts` » `palletVersion()` » Click on the `+` on the right.